claytantor/sns-webhook/README.md

 # sns-webhook

 The simple sns to webhook service. listens to a specific sns topic and posts to a webhook.
 The application will expect that a topic exists and will create a SQS queue and subscribe the SNS topic to it automatically.
-It will also add the policy to the SQS queue automatically *if the config user is allowed to add permissions to a SQS policies"
+It will also add the policy to the SQS queue automatically *if the config user is allowed to add permissions to a SQS policies*

 # Configuration